 10. Use Visuals

 Using visual aid as a support to your speech, your message could travel way further!
 Be careful though, misuse of visual aids could actually work against you too, e.g. forgetting to switch slides while you move on to the next point, or an over-filled slide.
-Some commonly used visual aids include flip charts (slightly outdated), whiteboards, use of projectors and sliders, or some props!
+Some commonly used visual aids include flip charts (slightly outdated), whiteboards, the use of projectors and sliders, or some props!
+One of the most effective ways to create interesting and informative presentations is by using ready-to-use PowerPoint templates.

 The following are a few benefits of using visuals;